pymc-devs/pymc/README.rst

 Linear Regression Example
 ==========================

-**Background**

 Plant growth can be influenced by multiple factors, and understanding these relationships is crucial for optimizing agricultural practices.

-In this experiment, we aim to predict the growth of a plant based on three different environmental variables.
+Imagine we conduct an experiment to predict the growth of a plant based on different environmental variables.

 .. code-block:: python